nimratmann/cloud_db_mgmt_pooling_migrations/README.md

 ## Database Schema
 I have defined two classes Patient and MedicalRecord for a relational database schema.
 The relationships between the tables can be visualized in the Entity-Relationship Diagram (ERD).
 In the ERD diagram screenshots for both Azure and GCP databases, you can observe the connections between the patients and medical_records tables, both linked to the patient ID number in the patient table.

+## Connection Pooling Setup
+1. Azure
+  - Navigate to Azure Database for MySQL and click "Create" under Flexible Server.
+  - Choose an existing Resource Group or create a new one.
+  - Specify a server name and, in the server configuration, adjust the compute size to Standard_B1s (1 vCore, 1 GiB memory, 400 max IOPS).
+  - Define a username and password for the server.
+  - In the networking section, configure public access (allowed IP addresses) and set up a private endpoint.
+  - Under Firewall rules, add rules for both "0.0.0.0 - 255.255.255.255" and the current client's IP address (xx.xxx.xxx.xxx), then create the instance.
+  - Navigate to server parameters and set max_connections to 20 and connect_timeout to 3.

+2. GCP
+   - Locate SQL, initiate the instance creation process, and opt for MySQL.
+   - Generate an instance ID and set a password.
+   - Within the "Choose a Cloud SQL edition" section, select "Enterprise," scroll down, and modify the preset to "Sandbox."
+   - In the "Customize your instance" section, opt for the "shared core" and "1 vCPU, 0.164GB" configuration.
+   - Navigate to the "Connections" tab, and in the "Add a Network" section, set it to "Allow-All" with the IP address range configured as "0.0.0.0/0."

 ## Migration Process
 To create a MySQL instance in either Azure or GCP and manage database migrations using Alembic, follow these steps: